ishehadeh/howlite/writing/report/main.typ

 Go was an answer to problems with the software infrastructure at Google (@pike_GoAtGoogle).
 It's designed to be used in large, long-lived software projects.
-There’s a focus on clear syntax and semantics: no matter who wrote the code, what it does, and how it does it should be clear to any programmer.
+There's a focus on clear syntax and semantics: no matter who wrote the code, what it does, and how it does it should be clear to any programmer.
 It also comes bundled with tools to help keep programs up to date and consistent.
 Unused variables and imports are disallowed.
 Although it supports first class functions, it's largely imperative.
 Programmers are forced to deal with the inherent complexity of things like string encoding up front, as seen in @ex-go.